quattor/quattor.github.com/_aquilon/configuration.md

     seperate types.
 Archetypes are a bundle
     that expresses how to build something.
 It defines what set of templates to use (for example, what operating systems are available, etc).
-One typical archetype is `linux` for all the Linux-based hosts.
 Hosts therefore require an archetype to define how they are compiled.
 * `broker`: The backend which the aq client communicates with and the owner of all object and production templates.
 We'll refer to it